-A fire safety risk assessment was carried out in line with the legal requirements.
-The management of fire safety was effective.
+A fire safety risk assessment was carried out on 29 November 2023 in line with the legal requirements.
+The practice manager confirmed a plan was in place to ensure that all recommendations highlighted in the risk assessment were carried out.